 Forests are the most productive eco-systems on land.
 When plants are layered on all levels from root to leaf canopy, the greatest diversity and biomass of vegetation, animals, insects & fungi is possible.

-With no inputs required, forests are able to create their own nitrogen and carbon through biological plant processes and store water in plants and soil.
+Once mature, forests requires no further inputs & are able to create their own nitrogen and carbon through biological plant processes and store water in plants and soil.

 By introducing productive food bearing plants and animals into the forest ecosystem, we can use the energy and components of the forest to produce large quantities of food with very little effort.